2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 The average amount in student loans that history majors at Rowan take out while working on their Bachelor's Degree is $25,190.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $364.

-With a ranking of #19, Queens College did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
-QC is a fairly large public school located in the large city of Queens.
+Queens College did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #19 on the list.
+QC is a large public school located in the city of Queens.

 Women make up 58% of the history majors at the school.